xorterian/do-Monitor/README.md

 If your phone number is popular among the scammers or you have a guess that you are about to receive a suspicious call, it can be a great tool to save the call records as evidence.

+I also have to warn you that the do-Monitor in this form is highly vulnerable.
+This solution, including the VPN connection, the ADB connection, the freedom of the _scrcpy_, and the missing security tests, is not for business usage.
+It can be easily imagined ways to exploit this system, like to inject harmful codes, if our opponent knows our system quite well.

 ## Alternatives

-I can suggest the app [MacroDroid](https://pages.github.com/) which cannot record the calls and is not free but has a much richer toolset related to this topic.
+I can suggest the app [MacroDroid](https://play.google.com/store/apps/details?id=com.arlosoft.macrodroid&hl=en&pli=1) which cannot record the calls and is not free but has a much richer toolset related to this topic.